codalogic/jcr-aor-experiments/README.md

 # jcr-aor-experiments

-Experiments on how to implement object validation in JSON Content Rules (JCR).
+Experiments on how to implement object validation in JSON Content Rules (JCR) using "Augmented OR (AOR)".

 jcr_aor.rb is the main code.